Bell Brothers was the second largest producer of pig iron in the North of England.

 Palmer Brothers soon became known for the quality of its ships,and received its first Royal Navy contract in 1856.
 The HMS Terror was the first rolled-iron, armour-plated ship.
 The Royal Navy association would remain throughout the history of the company.

 Four blast-furnaces were built in 1857, and rolling mills in 1859.

-By the early 1860s the firm was employing 3,500 men, consuming 18,000 tons of iron and producing over 22,000 tons of shipping every year.
+The business employed 3,500 men, consumed 18,000 tons of iron, and produced over 22,000 tons of shipping every year by the early 1860s.

-Rolling mills were established in 1874.
+Rolling mills were established from 1874.

 The works began to make a loss, and Palmer, facing bankruptcy, resigned as head of the company in 1893.

 Palmers was the sixth largest shipbuilder in Britain, as measured by tonnage, in 1899.
 Just under 10,000 men were employed by the company by 1900.
 Between 1852 and 1900, nearly 1.25 million tons of shipping were produced, more than any other company.

 A steel-producing plant, the third of its kind in England, was opened in 1903.

 The company employed 7,500 people in 1908, and was amongst the top thirty largest British manufacturing employers.
 In 1910 the Jarrow works covered nearly three quarters of a mile along the River Tyne, and about 100 acres.
 The works included five blast furnaces.